-4. Preliminary Ratings: "prelim" qualifier
+3. Preliminary ratings: 'prelim' qualifier

 Preliminary ratings, with the 'prelim' suffix, may be assigned to obligors or obligations, including financial programs, in the circumstances described below.
-Assignment of a final rating is conditional on the receipt by Standard & Poor's of appropriate documentation.
-Standard & Poor's reserves the right not to issue a final rating.
+Assignment of a final rating is conditional on the receipt by S&P Global Ratings of appropriate documentation.
+S&P Global Ratings reserves the right not to issue a final rating.
 Moreover, if a final rating is issued, it may differ from the preliminary rating.

-- Preliminary ratings may be assigned to obligations, most commonly structured and project finance issues, pending receipt of final documentation and legal opinions. - Preliminary ratings are assigned to Rule 415 Shelf Registrations.
-As specific issues, with defined terms, are offered from the master registration, a final rating may be assigned to them in accordance with Standard & Poor's policies - Preliminary ratings may be assigned to obligations that will likely be issued upon the obligor's emergence from bankruptcy or similar reorganization, based on late-stage reorganization plans, documentation and discussions with the obligor.
+- Preliminary ratings may be assigned to obligations, most commonly structured and project finance issues, pending receipt of final documentation and legal opinions. - Preliminary ratings may be assigned to obligations that will likely be issued upon the obligor's emergence from bankruptcy or similar reorganization, based on late-stage reorganization plans, documentation, and discussions with the obligor.
 Preliminary ratings may also be assigned to the obligors.
-These ratings consider the anticipated general credit quality of the reorganized or postbankruptcy issuer as well as attributes of the anticipated obligation(s). - Preliminary ratings may be assigned to entities that are being formed or that are in the process of being independently established when, in Standard & Poor's opinion, documentation is close to final.
-Preliminary ratings may also be assigned to obligations of these entities'. - Preliminary ratings may be assigned when a previously unrated entity is undergoing a well-formulated restructuring, recapitalization, significant financing or other transformative event, generally at the point that investor or lender commitments are invited.
+These ratings consider the anticipated general credit quality of the reorganized or post-bankruptcy issuer as well as attributes of the anticipated obligation(s). - Preliminary ratings may be assigned to entities that are being formed or that are in the process of being independently established when, in S&P Global Ratings' opinion, documentation is close to final.
+Preliminary ratings may also be assigned to the obligations of these entities. - Preliminary ratings may be assigned when a previously unrated entity is undergoing a wellformulated restructuring, recapitalization, significant financing, or other transformative event, generally at the point that investor or lender commitments are invited.
 The preliminary rating may be assigned to the entity and to its proposed obligation(s).
 These preliminary ratings consider the anticipated general credit quality of the obligor, as well as attributes of the anticipated obligation(s), assuming successful completion of the transformative event.
-Should the transformative event not occur, Standard & Poor's would likely withdraw these preliminary ratings. - A preliminary recovery rating may be assigned to an obligation that has a preliminary issue credit rating.
+Should the transformative event not occur, S&P Global Ratings would likely withdraw these preliminary ratings. - A preliminary recovery rating may be assigned to an obligation that has a preliminary issue credit rating.

-5. Termination Structures: "t" qualifier
+4. Termination structures: 't' qualifier